Our Service Charter sets out the role of the ACCC and standard of service you can expect to receive from us.

 I would like my report to remain confidential

 We respect your right to privacy and confidentiality in making a report to us.
 If you give us information, we will use that information in accordance with the law and the ACCC/AER Information Policy.

 When you contact us about your rights or obligations we have two key service level goals.

-Where you telephone the ACCC’s Infocentre with a complaint or inquiry we aspire to answer 60% of telephone calls within 60 seconds.
+Where you telephone the ACCC’s Infocentre with a report or enquiry we aspire to answer 50% of telephone calls within 120 seconds.